 Do you know what’s common between Jane Austen, Charlotte Bronte, Stephen King, Virginia Woolf, Mark Twain, William Blake, Walt Whitman?
 They are all literary giants who self-published at least one of their books.
 So self-publishing is nothing new, and it is not for inferior writers only.
-It has been there since ages, and numerous great writers have used it to kick-start their literary career.
+It has been there for ages, and numerous great writers have used it to kick-start their literary careers.
 And now technology has given it a new spurt and expanded its reach and popularity.

 What is self-publishing?

 Self-publishing is where the author takes complete ownership of a book’s publishing and distribution process.
 The author is responsible for every aspect of book publishing.
 Editing, proofreading, book designing, cover designing, distribution, etc. are all done by the author or professionals hired by the author.
-This gives authors the freedom to develop, design, and price their book as they want.
+This gives authors the freedom to develop, design, and price their books as they want.
 They are directly responsible for the book production expenditure, but they also get a greater share of royalty.

 The rising popularity of self-publishing: